BigPolarBear1/factorization/README.md

 UPDATE2: That earlier work I did, with the find_similar stuff, last month.
 Finding a square multiple of a smooth and then adjusting the coefficients.
 That's what I needed to do.
 But I need to combine that approach with what I'm doing now, using linear algebra.
 Damn.
 Let me try to get a working PoC asap.

+UPDATE3: GOD DAMNIT.
+I'M TO SLOW IN MY HEAD.
+FUCK.
+THIS SHOULDN"T HAVE TAKEN AN ENTIRE MONTH TO CONNECT THE DOTS HERE.
+MY HEROES GALOIS.
+FERMAT, LEGENDE AND EULER ARE LAUGHING AT ME FROM THE AFTERLIFE.
+FUCK.
+Give me a few days to completely refactor everything and get the correct fucking appraoch working this time (the one where I combine what I was doing a month ago with what I'm doing now)